Comparison of Amulet vs Watchman/FLX Devices in Patients Undergoing Left Atrial Appendage Closure - SWISS-APERO

 Presented by Dr. Roberto Galea at the Transcatheter Cardiovascular Therapeutics (TCT) Conference, Orlando, FL, November 6, 2021.

-Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Cardiac Surgery, Cardiovascular Care Team, Geriatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Pericardial Disease, Prevention, Anticoagulation Management and Atrial Fibrillation, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Interventions and Imaging, Angiography, Echocardiography/Ultrasound, Nuclear Imaging
+Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Cardiac Surgery, Cardiovascular Care Team, Geriatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Pericardial Disease, Prevention, Anticoagulation Management and Atrial Fibrillation, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Interventions and Imaging, Angiography, Computed Tomography, Echocardiography/Ultrasound, Nuclear Imaging

 Keywords: Anticoagulants, Arrhythmias, Cardiac, Atrial Appendage, Atrial Fibrillation, Cardiac Surgical Procedures, Computed Tomography Angiography, Coronary Angiography, Diagnostic Imaging, Echocardiography, Transesophageal, Embolism, Geriatrics, Hemorrhage, Pericardial Effusion, Secondary Prevention, Stroke, TCT21, Thrombosis, Transcatheter Cardiovascular Therapeutics, Vascular Diseases